Want to know how to grow your Instagram?

 The option to follow hashtags, which was introduced in December 2017, provides another way to discover new hashtags for your posts.
 Instagram automatically suggests related hashtags to any hashtags you follow, as well as the accounts and content topics you engage with most.
-So, the more you engage with content in your industry that relates to your brand, the more relevant the hashtag suggestions will be (and the more visibility your Instagram Profile will get, which is the aim of the game after all!).
+So, the more you engage with content in your industry that relates to your brand, the more relevant the hashtag suggestions will be (and the more visibility your Instagram Profile will get!).

 To find your hashtag suggestions, click on ‘following’ at the top of your profile, and then select ‘hashtags’.

 2. Use specific, long-tail hashtags as much as possible

 To make sure your post doesn’t get lost in a sea of other similar posts, you’re going to want to choose hashtags that aren’t already saturated with associated content.
 If a hashtag has millions of posts associated with it (take #love as an example), I’m sorry to say, no one is going to find your post through this hashtag.
 If you want to know how to grow your Instagram, you’ll need to look beyond basic, generic hashtags.

 On the opposite end of the scale, if the hashtags you use only have a very small number of posts associated with them – say, less than a few thousand – it’s likely that nobody is actually searching for that hashtag because it’s too ‘niche’.
 When deciding which hashtags will get you the most visibility, and more importantly, attract the right audience to your profile, you should be focusing on long-tail hashtags.